An Amazing Garlicky Fermented Green Bean Recipe

 Green beans are one of the most prolific garden crops for us.
 Every year, I freeze and pressure can quarts and quarts of green beans.
 However, for the last two years, I have tried fermenting my green beans.

-Fermented green beans carry that pleasantly tart flavor reminiscent of most sauerkraut.
-The garlic in this recipe gives the beans a savory kick that pairs well with eggs, pork or chicken.
+Fermented green beans carry a pleasantly tart flavor reminiscent of most sauerkraut.
+The garlic in this recipe gives the beans a savory kick that pairs well with eggs, pork, and chicken.
 My kids call this fermented green bean recipe their “zingy beans.”
 Believe it or not, my son has eaten them by the bowl-full.

 A Refreshing Fermented Green Bean Recipe